ossrs/srs-docs/src/pages/faq-srs-stack.md

 ## How to record to local disk

-How to record to the local disk of Cloud SRS?
+How to record to the local disk of SRS Stack?
 After upgrading to v1.0.252, you can see local recording in the recording.

 For the limitations and solutions of local recording, please refer to #42